 I developed some affirmations for myself years ago.
 I've rewritten them here for women.
 I suggest these as a starting point; add, subtract, edit to your heart's content.
-The goal is to develop an unassailable standpoint stocked with truths that do not change with our feelings, moods, or circumstances.
-When we are surrounded with difficulties, we can take refuge in these truths.
+The goal is to develop an unassailable standpoint, a safe place in our hearts that is stocked with truths that do not change with our feelings, moods, or circumstances.
+When we are surrounded by difficulties, we can take refuge in these truths.

 I am a woman of God.
 I am a woman of faith.
 I am full of grace.
 I am a masterpiece of grace.
 I am God's handiwork.
 I am a child of God.
 I am a daughter of the Father.
 I am a sister of Jesus.
 I am a spouse of the Holy Spirit.
 I am beautiful because I am loved.
 I am beautiful as I am because I am loved as I am.
 I am beautiful now because I am loved now.
 God loves me totally.